LucasDelfino92/morrowindsharp/setup.md

 This tool is used for repairing and updating saves, as well as updating the masters of mods you may install.

 - Download the **Wrye Mash 2019 - x64 - manual installation archive** main file.
-- Extract the file into a folder, and copy the **Data Files** and **Mopy** folders into your Morrowind root folder (for instance, C:\Games\Morrowind)
+- Extract the contents of the file, rename the **Mopy** folder to **WryeMash**, and place it in **Morrowind Mods\Toolts\WryeMash**.
+We don't need the other files included in the archive.
-- Run the **mash64.exe** found inside Morrowind\Mopy.
+- Run the **mash64.exe** found in **Morrowind Mods\Toolts\WryeMash**.
 This will launch the Wrye Mash 2019 Configuration Wizard.
 - Click **Next>**.
 The Wizard will ask you to fill the following paths:
    - **Morrowind directory**: select your Morrowind root folder (for instance, C:\Games\Morrowind).
 You should get a message saying that the morrowind.ini and "Data files" folder were found.
-   - **Mods Installers directory**: select a different path (for instance, C:\Games).
-We don't care about this path because we will be using Mod Organizer 2 to install our mods.
+   - **Mods Installers directory**: select your Morrowind mods folder (for instance, C:\Games\Morrowind Mods).
+We don't really care about this path because we will be using Mod Organizer 2 to install our mods, but it's a good idea to give WryeMash a proper path anyhow.
    - **Mlox directory (Optional)**: we won't be using Mlox, so leave this path empty.
 - With the corresponding paths filled, click **Next>**.
 In the next screen, click **Finish**.
 Wrye Mash x64 should now launch.
 Simply close the window.